Lakens/statistical_inferences/_book/05-questions.md

 # Asking Statistical Questions {#questions}

 At the core of the design of a new study is the evaluation of its **information quality**: the potential of a particular dataset for achieving a given analysis goal by employing data analysis methods and considering a given utility
-@kenett_information_2016.
+[@kenett_information_2016].
 The goal of data collection is to gain information through **empirical research** where observations are collected and analyzed, often through statistical models.

-Three approaches to statistical modelling can be distinguished @shmueli_explain_2010: Description, explanation, and prediction.
+Three approaches to statistical modelling can be distinguished @shmueli_explain_2010: Description, explanation, and prediction, which are discussed below.
+The utility often depends on which effects are deemed interesting.
+A thorough evaluation of the informatin quality of a study therefore depends on clearly specifying the goal of data collection, the statistical modelling approach that is chosen, and the usefulness of the data to draw conclusions about effects of interest with the chosen analysis method.
+A study with low information quality might not be worth performing, as the data that will be collected has low potential to achieve the analysis goal.

+## Description

 Description aims to answer questions about features of the empirical manifestation of some phenomenon.

-## Description

 Description can involve unique events (e.g., case studies of single patients), classes of events (e.g., patients with a certain disease).
 Examples of features of interest are duration (how long), quantity (how many), location (where), etc.

 An example of a descriptive question is research by [Kinsey](https://en.wikipedia.org/wiki/Kinsey_Reports), who studied the sexual behavior and experiences of Americans in a time that very little scientific research was available on this topic.
 He used interviews that provided the statistical basis to draw conclusions about sexuality in the United States, which, at the time, challenged conventional beliefs about sexuality.